estebanlp/housing_decay_app/README.md

 3. Select install from tar.gz and pick the downloaded file, then click “Install”

+Note: If you download from Safari, then manually rename the file to have extension tar.gz (not .tar) and follow steps 1-3.

 ## Example

 Open the shiny app with: